Learn More About Horse Therapy in San Diego

 - Boundaries: Many children, adolescents, and adults have experienced prior relationships as controlling, traumatic, conflictual, or untrustworthy.
 Healing takes place as they discover that the relationship with horses occurs within the context of a healthy, safe, and mutually respectful relationship between themselves and the horse.
 Clients quickly learn that although physically bigger and more powerful, the horse typically mirrors the child’s emotions and operates within the boundaries of this safe and mutually caring relationship.

 - Creativity and Spontaneity: Many individuals with socio-emotional difficulties may be emotionally inhibited, rigid, or despondent, and are likely to have lost some sense of spontaneity.
-The creativity, spontaneity, and playful aspects of Equine Assisted Therapy and equine activities can help restore spontaneity, creativity, and ability for healthy recreation and play.
+The creativity, spontaneity, and playful aspects of this therapy style can help restore spontaneity, creativity, and ability for healthy recreation and play.

 - Perspective and Giving: By developing a caring and nurturing a relationship with a specific horse, the individual develops a positive attachment outside of their home and school.
 Through grooming activities and caring for the horse, clients are able to learn to give, nurture, connect, and put aside the absorbing focus of their struggles, self-defeating thoughts, negative, sad emotions, and anxious ruminations, and instead direct their attention and thoughts externally toward safe and caring interactions.